MaxPleaner/jobapps/readme.md

 **~** Make sure that every file in yml/companies has at least one company entry in it.

 **~** Every company needs to have a name attribute

+**~** All keys should be strings.
+To ensure all a yml file's keys are strings, run `delete_duplicates(category_name)` on the category, which will trigger a rewrite that stringifies all the keys.
+But make sure to delete any extant duplicate records first.
 ----

 ## Executables

 #### `./get_data` uses Javascript to get data from AngelList

   1. open a job search results page on AngelList jobs.
 You can also use a 'startups' search result page but the script is a little different.
 In that case, use`./get_data companies` instead.
   2. Open the javascript debugger console and paste in the script shown in the terminal